dunkelfrosch/phpcoverfish/README.md

 - mastering coverfish documentation

-## Screenshots, phpCoveFish in use
+## Screenshots, phpCoveFish at work

 depends on choosen --output-level option coverfish will provide different output of test results